b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 - _[3 Ne 7:17](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/7?lang=eng&id=p17#p17)_
 - _[3 Ne 19:32-34](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/19?lang=eng&id=p32-p34#p32)_

+Really, now.
+During the physical ministry of Jesus Christ, savior of all mankind, in the resurrected flesh, the scribes just wrote 'yeah he said some other stuff too.
+It was cool, you should have been there.'

-But out of all the myriad things they didn't write down, the one concept they got recorded verbatim wouldn't mean a damned thing outside of Judaism.
-Perhaps they were [[BoM Changes#Intro Page|descendants of Israelites]], but don't forget that by this point they're 600+ years separated from Lehi.
+Out of all the myriad things they didn't write down, the [[#Anglicization|few concepts]] they got recorded verbatim wouldn't mean a damned thing outside of Judaism.
+Perhaps they were [[BoM Changes#Intro Page|descendants of Israelites]], but don't forget that by this point they're 600+ years separated from Lehi or any contemporaries from Jerusalem.

 &nbsp;